kaintels/kaintels.github.io/_pages/about.md

 My research topics of interest include, but are not limited to:

+- Stress classification
 - AI for biomedical signal processing
-- Brain computer interface
-- Surrogate model with reinforcement learning
+- Surrogate model